Giuseppe Farina: Early years

-During the 1933 and 1934 seasons Farina returned to the sport, racing Maseratis and Alfa Romeos for Gino Rovere and Scuderia Subalpina, and began a friendship with Italian racing legend Tazio Nuvolari.
+During the 1933 and 1934 seasons, Farina returned to the sport, racing Maseratis and Alfa Romeos for Gino Rovere and Scuderia Subalpina, and began a friendship with Italian racing legend Tazio Nuvolari.
 It was Nuvolari who to some extent, guided Farina's early career.
 In 1935, he raced for the factory Maserati team, showing enough promise to impress Enzo Ferrari, who recruited him to drive for Scuderia Ferrari, the team that ran the works-supported Alfa Romeos.
 It was in an Alfa Romeo 8C that he finished second in the Mille Miglia, after driving through the night without lights.
 Farina also raced in the U.S., driving for Alfa Romeo in the American Automobile Association-sanctioned Vanderbilt Cups of 1936 and 1937.
 He became a Grand Prix winner when he won the 1937 Grand Prix of Naples.

-Although he was noted for his driving style and intelligence, he had a petulant streak and disregard for his fellow competitors whilst on the race track.
+Although he was noted for his driving style and intelligence, Farina had a petulant streak and disregard for his fellow competitors whilst on the race track.
 He was involved in two fatal accidents.
 The first was during the 1936 Grand Prix de Deauville, when he tried to pass Marcel Lehoux for second.
 Farina's Alfa Romeo 8C collided with Lehoux's ERA, causing the ERA to overturn and catch fire.
-Lehoux was thrown out, suffered a fractured skull and died in hospital, while Farina escaped with minor injuries.
+Lehoux was thrown out, suffered a fractured skull and died in the hospital, while Farina escaped with minor injuries.
 Two seasons later, during the 1938 Gran Premio di Tripoli, László Hartmann's Maserati 4CM cut a corner in front of Farina.
 The cars collided and overturned.
 Farina survived without major injuries, but Hartmann died the following day.

-In 1938, the official Alfa Romeo team, Alfa Corse, returned to motorsport and Farina was a member.
+In 1938, the official Alfa Romeo team, Alfa Corse, returned to motorsport, and Farina was a member.
 Driving the new Alfa Romeo 158 Voiturette in 1939, he won the Grand Prix d'Anvers, Coppa Ciano and the Prix de Berne, to become the Italian Champion for the third year in succession.
 The following year, he won the Tripoli Grand Prix and finished second in the Mille Miglia for the third time.